The future of electric motor insulation: encapsulation for 800-volt architectures

 Resin systems with very high glass transition temperature provide addition mechanical benefits, and are appropriate for rotor potting.

-Huntsman’s resin systems for encapsulation are also free of solvents, VOCs and CMRs.
+Huntsman’s resin systems for encapsulation are also free of solvents, VOCs and CMR label-free.
 Processing and curing times are comparable to those of impregnation processes.
 Viscosity and thermal conductivity are adaptable, depending on the needs of a particular component and manufacturing process.

 Huntsman’s encapsulants deliver superior crack resistance.
-Gnaedinger presents the results of a series of tests in which materials were exposed to cycles of extreme heat and cold (from 23° to -50° C) in order to trigger cracking.
+A series of tests have been performed in which materials were exposed to cycles of extreme heat and cold (from 23° to 50°C) in order to trigger cracking.
 ARALDITE™ CW 30407/ARADUR™ HW 30408 remained crack-free, demonstrating that this is the preferred choice for parts that will be subjected to extremely cold temperatures.

 A trusted partner